hitesh-kumar123/Smart-Rent/CONTRIBUTING.md

-# Contributing to Smart-Rent
+# Contributing to Smart Rent System

-Welcome to the Smart-Rent project!
+Welcome to the Smart Rent System project!

-First off, thank you for considering contributing to Smart-Rent.
+First off, thank you for considering contributing to Smart Rent System.
 It's people like you that make the open-source community such an amazing place to learn, inspire, and create.

 This project is part of **Social Winter of Code (SWoC)** and is built using the **MERN Stack** (MongoDB, Express, React, Node.js).
 We welcome contributors of all skill levels, from beginners to experienced developers.